emilynordmann/workshop-dataviz/docs/02-intro-to-r.md

 ## Functions {#functions}

 When you install R you will have access to a range of <a class='glossary' target='_blank' title='A named section of code that can be reused.' href='https://psyteachr.github.io/glossary/f#function'>functions</a> including options for <a class='glossary' target='_blank' title='The process of preparing data for visualisation and statistical analysis.' href='https://psyteachr.github.io/glossary/d#data-wrangling'>data wrangling</a> and statistical analysis.
-The functions that are included in the default installation are typically referred to as <a class='glossary' target='_blank' title='The set of R functions that come with a basic installation of R, before you add external packages' href='https://psyteachr.github.io/glossary/b#base-r'>base R</a> and you can think of them like the default apps that come pre-loaded on your phone.
+The functions that are included in the default installation are typically referred to as <a class='glossary' target='_blank' title='The set of R functions that come with a basic installation of R, before you add external packages.' href='https://psyteachr.github.io/glossary/b#base-r'>base R</a> and you can think of them like the default apps that come pre-loaded on your phone.

 A <a class='glossary' target='_blank' title='A named section of code that can be reused.' href='https://psyteachr.github.io/glossary/f#function'>function</a> is a name that refers to some code you can reuse.
 We'll be using functions that are provided in packages, but you can also write your own functions.